alibagheri-98/Data_Networks_Fall_23/README.md

 # Data_Networks_Fall_23
-This repository contains course materials related to data networks that I studied during the fall of 2023.
-The course was instructed by Dr. Pakravan.
+This repository contains the homework assignment I desgined related to data networks during the Fall of 2023.
+The course is instructed by Dr. Pakravan.

 ## Course syllabus
 - Introduction